Security Model¶

 Array-Based Execution¶

 ToolClad never invokes sh -c with a command string.
-Commands are dispatched via direct execve with an argument array:
+Commands are dispatched via direct execve with an argument array.
+The preferred exec format declares the argv directly; the legacy template format is split via a quote-aware parser before dispatch:

 # What ToolClad never does (unsafe):